Methods of Financial Modelling – A Brief

 Comparable Company Analysis or Ratio Analysis

-Keeping the company’s business profile as a base like the:
+Keeping the company’s business profile as a base, like the:

-– Geography it is operating in,
+– Geography in which it is operating,

 – Product & Service category,